privacycg/CHIPS/CHIPS-tester-list.md

 ## Ecosystem Testing of CHIPS

 The purpose of this page is to consolidate testing information which is currently distributed across various GitHub issues, company blogs, social posts, etc.
-The usefulness of this page depends on testers sharing information and updates; if testers do not contribute or the information becomes stale it would make sense to deprecate.
+The usefulness of this page depends on testers sharing information and updates.

 ## Disclaimers